Transport in Germany: S-Bahn

 Almost all major metro areas of Germany have suburban rail systems called S-Bahnen (Schnellbahnen).
 These usually connect larger agglomerations to their suburbs and often other regional towns, although the Rhein-Ruhr S-Bahn connects several large cities.
 An S-Bahn calls at all intermediate stations and runs more frequently than other trains.
 In Berlin and Hamburg the S-Bahn has a U-Bahn-like service and uses a third rail whereas all other S-Bahn services rely on catenary power supply.

 Rapid transit (U-Bahn)

 Relatively few cities have a full-fledged underground U-Bahn system; S-Bahn (suburban commuter railway) systems are far more common.
-In some cities the distinction between U-Bahn and S-Bahn systems is blurred, for instance some S-Bahn systems run underground, have frequencies similar to U-Bahn, and form part of the same integrated transport network.
+In some cities the distinction between U-Bahn and S-Bahn systems is blurred; for instance, some S-Bahn systems run underground, have frequencies similar to U-Bahn, and form part of the same integrated transport network.
 A larger number of cities has upgraded their tramways to light rail standards.
-These systems are called Stadtbahn (not to be confused with S-Bahn), on main line rails.
+These systems are called Stadtbahn (not to be confused with S-Bahn).

 Cities with U-Bahn systems are: